GunnerLab/mcce4_tutorial/docs/guide/mfe_tutorial.md

 layout: default
 ---

-# MFE tutorial: Extra Tool to help analyze pK.out
+# MFE tutorial: Extra Tool to help analyze pK.out NOTE: THIS TUTORIAL IS STILL UNDER DEVELOPMENT

-In this tutorial, we use the results of a pKa calculation to perform a more detailed analysis of a specific residue, GLUA35, in Lysozyme. ([PDB ID: 4LZT](https://www.rcsb.org/structure/4LZT)).
+ Continuing the anlaysis of lysozyme, we're going to use the results of a pKa calculation to perform a more detailed analysis of a specific residue, GLUA35, in Lysozyme.
 The goal is to move beyond raw pKa values and examine the energetic factors that determine the protonation state of this residue and how the pkA shifts according to the environment inside the protien.

 {: .important }
 > **It is absolutley neccesary** that you run a [pKa calcualtion](https://gunnerlab.github.io/mcce4_tutorial/docs/tests/ex2/) to obtain the neccesary files to be able to use this tool.

 ## What does MFE do?

 MFE (mean field energy) calculates the mean field ionization energy on an ionizable residue at a specific pH/eH.
-MFE provides the energy interctions of ionized residues and its neighbors and explains the pKa from solvation shift from solution to the the enviroment inside the protein.
+MFE provides the energy interctions of ionized residues versus its neutral form and quantifies them to determine which form is favored at a specific pH/eH.

-## Files needed
+## 0 - Files needed
 Files needed to run this tool is **fort.38, head3.lst, pK.out, and sum_crg.out**.

-## Usage
+## 1 - Usage

 If you have succesfully installed the  [MCCE-Tools](https://github.com/GunnerLab/MCCE4-Tools) you should be able to call the tool from any directory.
-To use the program correctly you can look up the name of the residue of interest in the **sum_charge.out**
+To use the program correctly you can look up the name of the residue of interest in the **sum_charge.out** and paste it in the command line

 ```
  mfe.py -p 7 -c 0.05 GLU-A0035_